 From Mary E. Spruill, Executive Director

-Throughout 2020 and 2021 especially, I’ve been incredibly proud to be part of a creative team of energy and education professionals here at NEED.
-When we consider our full time, part time and volunteer teacher team members, we have well over 50 people working to make this organization the absolute best it can be.
+I am incredibly proud to be part of a creative team of energy and education professionals here at NEED.
+When we consider our full time, part time and volunteer teacher team members, we have well over 60 people working to make this organization the absolute best it can be.
 They are always learning, always growing, and always sharing their knowledge and innovative ideas to make our curriculum more comprehensive, more relevant, and more accessible to all students and teachers.

 Mary E. Spruill